Ami777/collab-ms/README.md

 *   **Work-done non-Promised message** - special case.
 Mix of normal non-Promised message with Balancer.
 Worker can inform Balancer it's work is done with it.

-*   **Work-done Promised message* *- special case.
+*   **Work-done Promised message** - special case.
 Mix of normal Promised message with Balancer.
 Worker can inform Balancer it's work is done with it.

 ## Getting started and tutorials

 First, Manager and structure.
 Then Worker.
 Then communication.
 Then some fun.

 First, let's create new project with index.js file.
-Then install Collab from npm:
+Then install collab-ms from npm:

 @TODO!